Importing, syncing and updating

 Sub-tasks are considered for progress tracking, i.e., the time spent (work logs) are aggregated from sub-tasks to stories and up.
 When importing stories, any estimates on sub-tasks are not considered, estimates can only be entered/imported at the story level.

-Are dependencies "only" visible in Jira Portfolio, or are they visible in JIRA as well.
-Does JIRA Portfolio support the "Depends on" link between JIRA issues?)
+Are dependencies "only" visible in Portfolio for Jira, or are they visible in Jira as well.
+Does Portfolio for Jira support the "Depends on" link between Jira issues?)

-Is there a way to run a report to see all the issues that are not referenced in JIRA Portfolio at all? (for example, issues that aren't underneath an epic or story in JIRA Portfolio)?
+Is there a way to run a report to see all the issues that are not referenced in Portfolio for Jira at all? (for example, issues that aren't underneath an epic or story in Portfolio for Jira)?